25+ Tearing Paper Activities: Turn Ripping into Play & Learning

 Crumble Paper Sculptures

-This imaginative play activity will help your toddler explore making 3D art.
+This imaginative play activity will help your child explore making 3D art.
 They can twist, crumble, rip, fold, pile, or shred paper into a creation.

 Tips: